 - Brokers have misaligned incentives because they may receive high commissions in the first year, which often leads them to carrier hop

-- The BeneRe model ensures that profits go back to employee plans, not the insurance industry
+- The BeneRe model ensures that profits go back to employee plans, not the traditional carrier

 - Employees are better financially protected and enjoy lower premiums